 The Ultimate Guide to Moalboal

-That’s why my husband Phil and I have created this up to date Blog Post Extravaganza to help make planning your trip to the Philippines super easy.
-This comprehensive guide will breakdown the Must See’s in Moalboal but also link to our other Must See’s in the Philippines including Siquijor, Coron, Bohol, Nacpan and Port Barton (notice El Nido is not on that list – click here to find out why).
-The posts are packed to the brim with everything we learnt on our month long trip and include some super helpful time and money saving tips.
+My husband Phil and I created this blog post extravaganza to help make planning your trip to the Philippines super easy.
+This comprehensive Moalboal guide will breakdown the must-see’s in Moalboal but also link to our other must-see’s in the Philippines including Siquijor, Coron, Bohol, Nacpan and Port Barton (notice El Nido is not on that list – click here to find out why).
+The posts are packed to the brim with everything we learnt on our month-long trip and include some super helpful time and money-saving tips.

 Why Visit Moalboal